 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
-Face masks or face coverings can help reduce the chance of spreading COVID-19 by about 70%.
+Face masks or face coverings can help reduce the spread of COVID-19.
 Learn more here.

-Similar to influenza, people at a serious risk for developing COVID-19 are those who suffer from chronic disease and weakened immune systems.
-Older demographics are also at a more serious risk.
+Similar to influenza (the flu), people at a serious risk for developing COVID-19 are those who suffer from chronic disease and weakened immune systems.
+Older adults are also at a more serious risk.
 However, COVID-19 has had fatal effects on all age groups and precautions should be taken by all.

-To reduce the risk, health experts recommend practicing the following everyday actions, along with social distancing (CDC recommendations here) for community locations.
+To reduce risk, health experts recommend practicing the following everyday actions, along with social distancing (CDC recommendations here) for community locations.

 - Wash hands with soap and water frequently for at least 20 seconds.
-If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
+If soap and water are not available, use an alcohol-based hand sanitizer with at least 60% alcohol.

 - Clean and disinfect any surfaces you frequently touch.

-- Always cover your nose and mouth when sneezing or coughing with a tissue, and then throw the tissue away and wash your hands.
+- Always cover your nose and mouth when sneezing or coughing with a tissue, then throw the tissue away and wash your hands.

 - Stay home when you’re feeling sick.

-- Avoid close contact of any kind with sick individuals.
+- Avoid close contact of any kind with anyone who is sick.

 - Avoid touching your eyes, nose and mouth.

-The CDC recommendations include the use of face masks while in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores), especially in areas of significant community-based transmission.
-Learn more about face coverings from the CDC.
+The CDC recommendations include the use of face masks while in public settings when social distancing is difficult to maintain (e.g., grocery stores), especially in areas of high community-based transmission.
+Learn more about masks and face coverings from the CDC.